arthurshime3/9357/ReadMe.md

 #### Step 3: Application built and Run in Default brower

-Once Step 2 is completing and running the following should appear in your default browser like the picture below.
+Once Step 2 is completing and running the following should appear in your default browser like the image below.

 You and any user can then interact with the application.